ETH-DISCO/cluster-tutorial/steps.md

 To submit a job to the cluster you can use the `sbatch` command.
 An example job script is provided in `job.sh` and you can submit it using `sbatch job.sh`.

-Similarly if you have lots of jobs, you can use an array job to start them all and make sure that only x of them are running at the same time.
+Similarly, if you have lots of jobs, you can use an array job to start them all and make sure that only x of them are running at the same time.
 An example job script is provided in `job_array.sh` and you can submit it using `sbatch job_array.sh`.

-To debug the scripts , you can create the conda environment using `conda env create -f env.yml` activate it with `conda activate cluster-tutorial` and call `python job.py`.
+To debug the scripts, you can create the conda environment using `conda env create -f env.yml` activate it with `conda activate cluster-tutorial` and call `python job.py`.